Autodesk Twinmotion for Revit | Available with Revit Subscription

 Because pictures can tell stories words can’t, Twinmotion for Revit can help your project teams run more complete design reviews.

-Bring boldness, polish, and innovation to your design practice with high quality visualization and AR/VR experiences.
+Bring boldness, polish and innovation to your design practice with high-quality visualisation and AR/VR experiences.

 See Twinmotion in action

-Watch an overview of Revit tools for architectural visualization, including a demonstration of Twinmotion for Revit.
+Watch an overview of Revit tools for architectural visualisation, including a demonstration of Twinmotion for Revit.

 See how civil engineers can use Twinmotion for Revit to better portray design intent and impact for infrastructure projects.

-Learn how you can iterate quickly and streamline visualization workflows with Twinmotion for Revit in this Autodesk University course.
+Learn how you can iterate quickly and streamline visualisation workflows with Twinmotion for Revit in this Autodesk University course.

-Twinmotion for Revit connects the photo-real visualization capability of Twinmotion directly to the Revit design and 3D model-based coordination environment for BIM.
-Launch Twinmotion for Revit directly from the Revit ribbon, and sync BIM data from Revit into Twinmotion to create high-quality renderings, stills, and animations.
+Twinmotion for Revit connects the photo-real visualisation capability of Twinmotion directly to the Revit design and 3D model-based coordination environment for BIM.
+Launch Twinmotion for Revit directly from the Revit ribbon, and sync BIM data from Revit into Twinmotion to create high-quality renderings, stills and animations.

-Twinmotion for Revit is available with all Revit subscriptions, including the AEC Collection and EDU subscriptions, through the Autodesk Flex (US Site) offering, and through the Revit trial.
+Twinmotion for Revit is available with all Revit subscriptions, including the AEC Collection and EDU subscriptions, through the Autodesk Flex offering, and through the Revit trial.
 Go to the Autodesk All Products and Services page and sign in.
-Look for a tile labeled Twinmotion for Revit.
+Look for a tile labelled Twinmotion for Revit.
 Click Access on this tile and you’ll be taken to a download page.
 You will then need to accept the EULA to download the software installer.
 Please follow the steps provided.
-For detailed information on accessing Twinmotion for Revit, consult Autodesk Support (US Site).
+For detailed information on accessing Twinmotion for Revit, consult Autodesk Support (US site).

 Your Revit model can be sent to Twinmotion using the Datasmith Exporter for Revit commands, included with Revit 2024.
-The design and visualization process can then be continued in Twinmotion.
-As the Revit model progresses, changes can be synchronized back into Twinmotion to update the design with the latest Revit changes.
+The design and visualisation process can then be continued in Twinmotion.
+As the Revit model progresses, changes can be synchronised back into Twinmotion to update the design with the latest Revit changes.

-For more on visualizing Revit models with Twinmotion, check out About Visualization with Twinmotion in Revit product help.
+For more on visualising Revit models with Twinmotion, take a look at About Visualisation with Twinmotion in Revit product help.

 Twinmotion for Revit can help designers and engineers communicate design intent for infrastructure projects.
-By syncing BIM data for infrastructure projects in Revit to the Twinmotion creative environment, infrastructure projects can be rendered and animated to better visualize design factors like traffic corridor flow, pedestrian circulation at transit hubs, lighting, and more.
-To see it in action, check out the on-demand webinar "Visualization for Civil Infrastructure Design in Twinmotion" (US Site).
+By syncing BIM data for infrastructure projects in Revit to the Twinmotion creative environment, infrastructure projects can be rendered and animated to better visualise design factors such as traffic corridor flow, pedestrian circulation at public transport hubs lighting and more.
+To see it in action, take a look at the on-demand webinar 'Visualization for Civil Infrastructure Design in Twinmotion (US Site).'

 Twinmotion for Revit and the Open in Twinmotion command is integrated into Revit 2023.1 and above and compatible with Twinmotion 2022.2.3 and above.
 For Revit versions prior to 2023.1, manual transfer of Revit data into Twinmotion can be integrated manually using the Datasmith File Exporter for Revit.
-For more information, check out the article About Visualization with Twinmotion in Revit product help.
+For more information, take a look at the article About Visualisation with Twinmotion in Revit product help.

 Twinmotion for Revit is an entitlement included with all Revit subscriptions, giving Revit subscribers access to Twinmotion at no additional cost.
 This is subject to change depending on the Twinmotion pricing model.
 Read the latest updates here: Read the latest updates here.